Analysis | Understanding the Anger Boiling Over in Puerto Rico

 5. Where do things stand with the bankruptcy?

 Puerto Rico is seeking to reduce nearly $18 billion of bonds tied to the central government.
 It also needs to mend a pension system on the hook for an estimated $50 billion to current and future retirees.
 The government-owned electric utility, the main source of power, also wants to restructure $9 billion of debt.
-The federal oversight board is negotiating with bondholders to reduce billions of debt, but the political crisis may delay that.
-The federal oversight board is negotiating with bondholders to reduce billions of debt, and it had expected to give the court a restructuring plan by mid-July, but the political crisis has delayed that.
+The federal oversight board is negotiating with bondholders to reduce billions of debt, but the political crisis will likely delay that.
+Before the political upheaval, it had expected to give the court a restructuring plan by mid-July.
+Board lawyer Martin Bienenstock said in court on July 24 that the proposal would be filed “as soon as reasonably possible” but would miss that self-imposed deadline.

 6. What’s at stake in the leadership standoff?